souldern/souldern.github.io/home/site-notes/email.md

   Log on to
   [https://myaccount.google.com/apppasswords](https://myaccount.google.com/apppasswords)

-  and generate a new password, you can give any name for the app I used "mailtest"
+  and generate a new password.
+You can give any name for the app, I used "mailtest".

   ![app password](apppwd.png)

   This will generate a password of four groups of 4 letters separated by spaces.
-Save this as you will need it in the next step, but then it should be deleted you will not need it again, these passwords are intended for one-off use, but they give access to your google account so should not be written down or left in unsafe places.
+Save this as you will need it in the next step, but then it should be deleted you will not need it again.
+These passwords are intended for one-off use, but they give access to your google account so should not be written down or left in unsafe places.

 * Adding New Email to your Gmail accounts

-  Now go to the cog menu in gmail and select **Settings** then **Accounts andImports**
+  Now go to the cog menu in gmail and select **Settings** then **Accounts and Imports**

   ![sendas](sendas.png)